tallesventura/pupil-size-detection/README.md

 ##Mac
-1 - Open a command prompt window, you can do that by pressing 'command + space' and then searching for 'terminal'.
+1 - Open a command line terminal window, you can do that by pressing 'command + space' and then searching for 'terminal'.
 Select the 'terminal' application.

 2 - Type ```conda install -c menpo opencv3=3.1.0``` and press Enter

+#Wiki
+The wiki page can be accessed here: <https://github.com/tallesventura/pupil-size-detection/wiki>